Adammonast/Sprint-Challenge-Applied-Javascript/README.md

 1. What is the DOM?

+Document Object Model

 2. What is an event?

+An action that takes place when a user does something to webpage

 3. What is an event listener?

+The JavaScript that listens for user interaction, for example a click or mouse event

 4. Why would we convert a NodeList into an Array?

+To have easier access to the information, to be manipulated with array methods

 5. What is a component?

+To make reusable code so the programmer maintains DRY code

 ### Git Set up